 Better broadband for Southwark

-We are committed to being a digitally inclusive borough, where all residents and businesses have access to the digital tools they need to live and work.
-Access to high speed broadband is an important part of the council’s Fairer Future promise to build a strong local economy for everyone.
+Southwark Council is committed to ensuring all residents and businesses have access to the digital tools they need to live and work.
+Access to high speed broadband is an important part of our Fairer Future promise to build a strong local economy for everyone.

 - Ofcom Connected Nations 2017 report